tabular_learner#

 Get a simple machine-learning pipeline for tabular data.

-Given a scikit-learn estimator, this function creates a machine-learning pipeline that preprocesses tabular data to extract numeric features and impute missing values if necessary, then applies the estimator.
+Given a scikit-learn estimator, this function creates a machine-learning pipeline that preprocesses tabular data to extract numeric features, impute missing values and scale the data if necessary, then applies the estimator.

-Instead of an actual estimator, estimator can also be the string 'regressor' or 'classifier' to use a HistGradientBoostingRegressor or a HistGradientBoostingClassifier with default parameters.
+Instead of an actual estimator, estimator can also be the special-cased strings 'regressor', 'regression', 'classifier', 'classification' to use a HistGradientBoostingRegressor or a HistGradientBoostingClassifier with default parameters.

 tabular_learner returns a scikit-learn Pipeline with several steps: